Hart O. Berg: Marriage

 Berg married twice.
 His first wife, Edith Ogilby Berg, was a Californian-born granddaughter of Sir David Ogilby.
 She had formerly been an actress and, under the stage name Edith Paullin, appeared in some of the same productions as her previous husband, the actor and producer Hubert Druce.
 Having divorced Druce in January 1905, she married Berg at St Clement Danes on 21 February 1906.
 Wilbur Wright considered her “a jolly woman and very intelligent”, while his sister Katharine thought her “pretty as a picture and about the best dressed woman I ever saw”.
 She and Berg divorced at Paris in 1922.
 She afterwards went under the name of Edith Ogilby-Druce and died at San Francisco in August 1949.

 In April 1925 Berg married Lena Davis Willits McKinney, the widow of a journalist, in London.
 She died at Paris in March 1931, aged 57.

 There were no children by either of Berg’s marriages, but he was stepfather to Grace Titcomb (the child of Edith Ogilby Berg’s first marriage) who had married Paul Foy, a Paris lawyer, a few months before her mother’s wedding to Berg.
-It was Foy who in October 1909 conducted the first prosecution for “furious driving in the air”, which followed the crash of a Blériot monoplane into a crowd of spectators, several of whom were injured, during a display at Port-Aviation in Viry-Chatillon.
+It was Foy who in October 1909 conducted the first prosecution for “furious driving in the air”, which followed the crash during an air show at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon of a Blériot monoplane flown by Alfred Leblanc into a crowd of spectators, injuring more than a dozen people and killing a woman who became the first person on the ground in history to be killed by a falling airplane.